Chapter 1: What am I getting myself into?

 Giving medications, changing dressings, monitoring symptoms, and managing a catheter.

-Coordinating family involvement and dynamics.
+Coordinating family involvement, visitors, and meetings.

-Preparing meals, cleaning, laundry, shopping, and finances.
+Preparing meals, cleaning, laundry, shopping, home maintenance and finances.

 Caring for children and pets.

-Supporting decision-making, goals of care, and advance care planning.
+Supporting decision-making and advance care planning.

-Supporting final wishes.
+Supporting the person's final wishes.

 What may help